dustinpfister/blog_posts/_posts/vuejs-error.md

 layout: post
 categories: vuejs
 id: 461
-updated: 2019-06-03 20:31:20
+updated: 2019-06-03 20:48:38
-version: 1.5
+version: 1.6
 ---

 In todays post I will be writing about some quick examples that have to do with [vue error](https://vuejs.org/v2/api/#errorHandler) handers.
 A main global error handler can be set at the global config object of the Vue global.
-However not all errors can be cached
+However these kinds of errors can only catch rendering errors, so there is a need to also use plain old native javaScript as a way to catch errors in general.

 <!-- more -->